simplytesthere/docusaurus-base/docs/Account Access and ID Cards/Generic Account Management Tips.md

 Please refer to [MFA at Agnes FAQ > I want to be able to use MFA on a second device.
 How do I set that up?](https://asc-testsite2.netlify.app/docs/account-access-id-cards/MFA#i-want-to-be-able-to-use-mfa-on-a-second-device-how-do-i-set-that-up) to add other individuals to the MFA.
 We recommend using their Avaya Cloud Office or personal number as alternative verifications for the sake of ease. *Alternatively*, the Account Manager can collaborate with whomever needs access to set up alternative Authenticator app users.

 :::info
-When anyone besides the Account Manager signs into the generic account and this person's authentication method for the generic account is a phone number, they must hit "**I can't use my Authenticator app right now**" and find the verification method associated with themselves.
+When anyone besides the Account Manager signs into the generic account and this person's authentication method for the generic account is a phone number, they must hit "**I can't use my Authenticator app right now**" and find the verification method associated with their phone number.
 :::